This Is What Will Happen To Bitcoin In A Recession (It’s Not Recession Proof)

 The decentralized nature of Bitcoin could make it the perfect asset in a recession.
 However, emphasis needs to be placed on the word ‘could’.
 Since its launch in 2009, Bitcoin has arguably solidified itself within the current economic environment.
 The coin has reached institutional status with several hedge funds holding BTC within a portfolio, many high-end brokers now offering BTC investment options to clients, and several international organizations accumulating BTC on balance sheets.

 The introduction of companies and institutions into the crypto space has formed an increasing correlation between technology stocks and Bitcoin.
-Tech stocks, which are represented by the Nasdaq 100 basket, have been closely following Bitcoin’s price action since the start of the Covid-19 pandemic in March 2020 (as shown below).
+Tech stocks, which are represented by the Nasdaq 100 basket, have been closely following Bitcoin’s price action since the start of the COVID-19 pandemic in March 2020 (as shown below).
 Unfortunately, history shows that at times of recession, stocks tend to fall in value.
 If the two markets remain correlated, Bitcoin could fall if the stock market crashes.
 Investors should be aware that, in a recession, the price of BTC is unlikely to rebound until the strength of the global economy returns.
 Once that happens, history has shown that BTC has the potential to outpace the returns offered by nearly every other asset class.

 Correlation between BTC and Nasdaq 100